chaoss/augur/docs/source/quick-start.rst

 Installing Ubuntu in VirtualBox
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Open the machine which we have created.
+- Open the machine which we have created earlier.
 - Now in the pop-up click on the disk image where you have downloaded your ubuntu and click on finish.
 - In the welcome window select Install Ubuntu and move forward with the default options.
+- Select the keyboard layout you desire.
+- Select installation type as "Erase disk and install Ubuntu".
+- Enter your details and set a password.
+- Your Ubuntu will be ready to use in few minutes.

 PostgreSQL Installation